syncfusion-content/flutter-docs/Flutter/datagrid/columns-resizing.md

 ## Prevent column from being hidden on resizing

 To prevent a column from being hidden while resizing, use `GridColumn.minimumWidth` property to set the minimum width of the column.
+Then, the column will not be resized below the minimum width.
 The column resizing considers the `GridColumn.minimumWidth` and `GridColumn.maximumWidth` properties.

 {% tabs %}
 {% highlight Dart %}